LDAWG-a11y/a11yWebApp/src/AAA/aaaStories/yasmin.md

 ---
 title: Yasmin
-summary: Yasmin is a participant in the BYC's Access and Assistance for All campaign.
+summary: Yasmin is a participant in the Access and Assistance for All campaign.
 This is her student story.
 date: 2023-05-17
 toc: false
 isAAAStory: true